mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 	?>

-Save that newly created *test.php*, exit your text editor, and now load that file it in your web browser like this:
+Save that newly created *test.php*, exit your text editor, and now load that file it in your web browser like this; change `domain_name_or_IP` to match the domain name or IP address of the server you are working on:

     http://domain_name_or_IP/test.php